IBOR, ABOR, PBOR and CBOR; Differences between these Books of Record

-This article aims to uncover why there are so many different Books of Record (BOR) in Asset Management as the differences between Investment Book of Record (IBOR), Accounting Book of Record (ABOR), Performance Book of Record (PBOR) and Custody Book of Record (CBOR) isn’t always obvious.
+This article aims to uncover why there are so many different Books of Record (BOR) in Asset Management.
+The definitions of Investment Book of Record (IBOR), Accounting Book of Record (ABOR), Performance Book of Record (PBOR) and Custody Book of Record (CBOR) isn’t always obvious.
 We also dig into what problems this causes and how to reduce the number of BORs.

 Can there be multiple Books of Record (BORs)?

-A book of record is, by implication, the truth.
+A Book of Record in Asset Management is defined as all records that make up a portfolio.
+It is, by implication, the truth.
 But, there are multiple books of record deployed in asset management and they surely can’t all be the truth?

 We hear about multiple books of record in asset management because, quite legitimately, different business areas demand different perspectives on positions and transactions.
 These demands are met, conventionally, by maintaining different books of record for different purposes.